danielhakimi/FunWithFlags/README.md

 FunWithFlags
 ============

 Simple game.
-Identify the flags
+Identify the flags.

 Things to do
 ------------